10 Percent of 50 Pounds: Simple Math for Money and Weight

 - Should I round during the calculation?

-- Yes, 10% of the base £50 is £5.
-But totals can change when tax or fees apply before or after discounts.
+- Yes, of the £50 base.
+But overall totals can differ depending on whether tax/fees are applied before or after discounts.

 Conclusion